anastasia-starostina/Zen-Garden-Blog/Plan.md

 ---------PLAN-----------
-0. Export default all the components except App - ALREADY DONE
+0. Export default all the components except App - ALREADY DONE ✅

-1. Create a BlogPost component with
+1. Create a BlogPost component ✅

  Props: